MicrosoftDocs/learn/learn-pr/azure/migrate-azure-resources-bicep/includes/5-exercise-refactor-bicep-file.md

 ## Create a parameter file

-Your parameters currently are defined as default values in your template.
+Your parameters are currently defined as default values in your template.
 To make your template work well across environments, it's a good idea to create a parameter file, and to remove default values for parameters that need to change for each environment.

 1. Create a new file named _main.parameters.production.json_.

-1. Paste the following JSON into the _main.parameters.production.json_ file.
+1. Paste the following JSON into the _main.parameters.production.json_ file:

    :::code language="json" source="code/5-parameters.json" :::

 1. Update the values for the `virtualNetworkAddressPrefix` and `virtualNetworkDefaultSubnetAddressPrefix` parameters to match the IP address ranges that are specified in your reference template's virtual network resource.

    For example, here's how the values are specified in a reference template.
-Your IP addresses might be different from IP addresses that are used in this example.
+Your IP addresses might be different from the IP addresses that are used in this example.

    :::code language="bicep" source="code/3-main-migrated.bicep" range="93-118" highlight="7, 15":::